markush81/spring-playground/README.md

 ## Features

-* Spring Boot 1.5.x: in case of "Application Failed to start" the process itself does not exit, therefore added `ApplicationFailedEvent` listener to call `System.exit(-1)` in this case.
 * Spring Boot Graceful Shutdown [Spring Boot Issue 4657](https://github.com/spring-projects/spring-boot/issues/4657).
 * Configure DispatcherServlet for `loadOnStartup`: do not delay first request with initialization.
 * Custom ErrorController (`sample.service.error.CustomErrorHandler`): replace whitelabel error page.